overanyterrain/midairfeet/README.md

 # midairfeet
-A place of irrelevance and wonder.
-<p>Where words kick the blankets over.</p>
+A place of irrelevance - where words kick the blanket over